Methodology

 Qualifications list

-A list of qualifications was enclosed with the invitation letter and email to help providers identify ‘full and relevant’ qualifications, as well as which levels of Early Years or teaching qualifications their staff members held.
-Telephone interviewers were able to resend the invitation email with a link to the preparation sheet and qualifications list to providers who wanted to prepare before completing the survey.
+A list of qualifications was enclosed with the invitation letter and email to help providers identify ‘full and relevant’ qualifications (i.e., all those accepted by the DfE for childcare providers to work in an early years setting) and assist them in answering questions relating to the levels of early years or teaching qualifications their staff members held.
+[3] Telephone interviewers were able to resend the invitation email with a link to the preparation sheet and qualifications list to providers who wanted to prepare before completing the survey.

 Reminder emails and texts